Frequently Asked Questions: LATITUDE

 - Always check with your healthcare provider for any questions about your unique medical condition.

 From the comfort of your home, the LATITUDE Communicator collects information from your Boston Scientific implanted cardiac device, and additional equipment from the wireless weight scale and blood pressure cuff if prescribed.
-It sends the information over a standard phone line based on a schedule set by your healthcare team.
+It sends the information over a standard phone line or cellular connection based on a schedule set by your healthcare team.

 The information received from the Communicator is stored on a secure website.
 Your device doctor and other healthcare providers can view the information on the website.